utPLSQL/utPLSQL/docs/userguide/expectations.md

 - reports whole missing (expected) row from expected when expected has extra rows

-### Object and collection data-type comparison examples
+### Object and nested table data-type comparison examples

-When comparing object type to object type or collection to collection, utPLSQL will check:
+When comparing object type / nested table / varray, utPLSQL will check:
 - if data-types match
-- if data in the compared objects/collections are the same.
+- if data in the compared elements is the same.

-The diff functionality for objects and collections is similar to diff on cursors.
+The diff functionality for objects / nested tables / varrays is similar to diff on cursors.
-When diffing objects/collections however, utPLSQL will not check attribute names and data-types.
+When diffing, utPLSQL will not check name and data-type of individual attribute as the type itself defines the underlying structure.

-Below examples demonstrate how to compare object and collection data-types.
+Below examples demonstrate how to compare object and nested table data-types.

 Object type comparison.
 ```sql